top of page

 Keep In Mind

-The crux of Indigenous Australian lore is the creation period known as the Dreamtime, wherein the Ancestors shaped the marvelous land of Oz and introduced sacred rituals...before leaving their images behind in holy natural features and traditional paintings.
+The crux of Australian Aboriginal lore is the creation period known as the Dreamtime, wherein the Ancestors shaped the marvelous land of Oz and introduced sacred rituals...before leaving their images behind in holy natural features and traditional paintings.

 The Dreamtime is not a long-ago period.